 An alternative is to use the Junior All Stars After School Club to look after your child.
 This is a private company which operates within our premises and looks after children up until 5.45pm, Monday to Friday.
-The cost for one session of this childcare is £11.00 (subject to change).
 If you are interested in this option, please contact juniorallstarsgosforth@gmail.com or telephone Cally on 07517 513771.